0xAlphaDark/AlphaAttack/writeup/commands_and_notes.md

 * Sanitize all outputs before publishing.
 * When in doubt about whether something is sensitive, remove it or consult the team lead.

----

-If you want, I can now:

-* Convert this cheatsheet into a downloadable `commands_and_notes.md` file in the repo (done) and also produce a `redact.sh` script that attempts common redactions automatically.
-* Or generate a one‑page PDF cheatsheet for printing.

-Which of these would you like next?